|Home >Academics >Departments >Nursing > Frequently Asked Questions

 - Who has to take the Nurse Entrance Exam (NEE) exam?

 The NEE is designed as a predictor of success for Nursing program applicants.
-This exam is only required for Basic BSN applicants; it is not required for BSN-C applicants or Early Decision Option students.
+This exam is only required for Basic BSN applicants; it is not required for Early Decision Option students.

 - Does work experience in a healthcare facility better an applicant’s chances of being selected?